major macro economic indicators

 (e): Estimate (f): Forecast *Fiscal year from 1st April - 31st March

-- Political stability and the level of governance put the country among the top sub-Saharan African countries in international business environment rankings
+- The country's political stability and level of governance place it among the top countries in sub-Saharan Africa in business environment international rankings

 - Member of the Southern African Customs Union (SACU)

-- Inadequate infrastructure (production and distribution of water and electricity)
+- Inadequate infrastructure (water and electricity production and distribution)

-- High inequality and unemployment, poverty stuck at a relatively high level
+- Considerable inequality and high unemployment (particularly among young people), poverty maintained at a relatively high level